pub enum ComputeCommand<T = Timestamp> {

 Peek(Peek<T>)

-Peek instructs the replica to perform a peek at an index.
+Peek instructs the replica to perform a peek on a collection: either an index or a Persist-backed collection.

 The Peek description must have the following properties: